lonycell/grafana.v7/docs/sources/auth/gitlab.md

-With `allow_sign_up` set to `false`, only existing users will be able to login using their GitLab account, but with `allow_sign_up` set to `true`, *any* user who can authenticate on GitLab will be able to login on your Grafana instance;
+With `allow_sign_up` set to `false`, only existing users will be able to login using their GitLab account, but with `allow_sign_up` set to `true`, *any* user who can authenticate on GitLab will be able to login on your ThingSPIN instance;
-if you use the public `gitlab.com`, it means anyone in the world would be able to login on your Grafana instance.
+if you use the public `gitlab.com`, it means anyone in the world would be able to login on your ThingSPIN instance.

 You can limit access to only members of a given group or list of groups by setting the `allowed_groups` option.